DGHI Research Design & Analysis Core

 The DGHI Research Design & Analysis Core uses rigorous design and analytic methods to strengthen global health research and education through meaningful collaboration with its faculty and students.

 - Our mission and work extend to both faculty research and graduate student education and training.

-- The Core has 10 members, including 1 PhD biostatistician, 2 PhD epidemiologists, 1 PhD social psychologist, 4 master’s level biostatisticians, 1 MSW, and 1 data collection and management specialist.
-We also have 1 affiliate member who is a PhD in biostatistics, and 2 affiliate members who are PhD candidates in biostatistics and statistical sciences, respectively.
+- The Core has 10 members, including one PhD biostatistician, two PhD epidemiologists, one PhD social psychologist, four master’s level biostatisticians, one MSW, and one data collection and management specialist.
+We also have one affiliate member who is a PhD in biostatistics and two affiliate members who are PhD candidates in biostatistics and statistical sciences, respectively.

 - We collaborate with DGHI faculty on grant proposal development and writing.
 DGHI faculty members are able to draw on our extensive experience in global health research projects by naming the Core and its members on grant proposals.